University of Latvia: Organisation

-In addition to the university's various faculties and its medical wing, the Riga Medical College (Rīgas Medicīnas koledža), the University of Latvia offers most of the resources traditionally associated with accredited universities, including several libraries, research facilities, study centres, a language school, and a career centre.
+In addition to the university's various faculties, the Student Council and its medical wing, the Riga Medical College (Rīgas Medicīnas koledža), the University of Latvia offers most of the resources traditionally associated with accredited universities, including several libraries, research facilities, study centres, a language school, and a career centre.
+The faculties are currently undergoing restructuring and will be reduced in number.

 Institute of Mathematics and Computer Science

 The Institute of Mathematics and Computer Science of the University of Latvia (Matemātikas un informātikas institūts, IMCS) was founded in 1959 as a computer research centre, now consisting of about 200 researchers, assistants, engineers, and software developers.

 Institute of Geodesy and Geoinformatics

 The Institute of Geodesy and Geoinformatics (GGI) of the University of Latvia (Ģeodēzijas un ģeoinformātikas institūts) is the reestablishment of the Institute of Geodesy since 1994.
 The researchers of the Institute of Geodesy (1924-1944) worked successfully on the research and education in many advanced topics of that time – development and adjustment of National geodetic networks, photogrammetry, studies of vertical Earth movement and research in gravimetric and magnetic measurements.
 Currently, the research areas are developed in satellite geodesy and geoinformatics.
 The main topic is the development of satellite laser ranging systems (SLR), both the hardware and control software.
 Two SLR prototypes were developed until 2010 by spending low expenditures.
 The third most improved model is under development now.
 All the knowledge and experience of the staff gained since 1975 is applied.
 Younger colleagues are involved in the development process.

 The prototype digital zenith camera for studies of vertical deflection has been developed recently.
 The test results reach a precision of 0.1 arc second which is very promising for the improvement of the quality of the National model of Latvia gravity field modelling.
 The recent version of the National gravity field developed at the Institute of Geodesy and Geoinformatics has achieved a precision of about 2 cm which is much higher than the previous model (7–8 cm) used in Latvia.
 The high precision gravity field model is very important for practice.
 It gives the possibility to achieve correspondingly high precision of normal height determination using Global Navigation Satellite Systems (GNSS) in geodetic measurements.

 There has been achieved at the Institute of Geodesy and Geoinformatics the high precision results in studies of vertical and horizontal motion of the Earth in Latvia by carrying out the analysis of the 7 year GNSS observations at the LatPos and EUPOS-RIGA permanent station networks.

 There are developed the GIS database for Latvia and cities of Latvia, developed digital terrain models.